nlenzo/final_project/README.md

     T(m,e,s,n)
 ```
 The program must terminate, and the only limitation is `ndisk` being too large, causing a stack overflow in the recursive function call.

+## Input
+An integer `ndisk` that specify the number of disk to solve for.

+## Output
+Step-by-step instruction on how to solve the puzzle.

 ## Compile
 Run `make all` to make all